 Types of Eye Twitching continued...

 Benign essential blepharospasm usually develops in mid- to late-adulthood and gradually worsens.
-It affects about 20,000 to 50,000 Americans.
+There are about 2,000 cases a year diagnosed in the United States.
 It's twice as common in women as in men.
 It is not a serious condition but can interfere with your daily life in more severe cases.

 Typically, benign essential blepharospasm starts with excessive blinking and/or eye irritation that may be triggered by: